Zus Coffee: History

+Zus Coffee continued their expansion in Southeast Asia.
+In October 2024, Zus Coffee opened its first outlet in Singapore at Changi Airport.
+It then opened its first outlet in Brunei in November 2024.
+Zus Coffee opened its first two outlets in Thailand in August 2025.
+And more recently, Zus Coffee opened their first outlet in Indonesia within the Puri Indah Mall in Jakarta in 2026.

 Branding

 In 2023, Zus' official communications published a rationale claiming that its logo portrays the Ethiopian shepherd Kaldi and that its name is a portmanteau of the words "zeal" and "us."
-This was a response to a Malaysian conservative-affiliated Facebook page which called on Muslims to boycott the brand, insisting that the branding resembled the Greek deity Zeus.
+This was a response to a Malaysian conservative-affiliated Facebook page which called on Muslims to boycott the brand, insisting that the branding resembled the Greek deity, Zeus.

+Strong Group Athletics maintains a women's volleyball team in the Premier Volleyball League which is named after the coffee chain – the Zus Coffee Thunderbelles since 2024.